 On December 31, 2020, the Sponsor paid \$25,000 to cover for certain offering costs on behalf of the Company in exchange for issuance of 7,187,500 shares of the Company's Class B common stock, par value \$0.0001 per share, (the "Founder Shares").
-In January 2021, the Sponsor agreed to sell to the Anchor Investors 1,125,000 founder shares (or 1,293,750 founder shares if the underwriters' over-allotment option is exercised in full) and the Anchor Investors agreed to purchase from the Sponsor on the date of the initial business combination an aggregate of 1,125,000 founder shares (or 1,293,750 founder shares (or 1,293,750 founder shares (or 1,293,750 founder shares) (or 1,293,750 founder shares) and garegate of 2,125,000 founder shares (or 1,293,750 founder shares) (or 4,500 if the underwriters' over-allotment option is exercised in full), or approximately \$0.003 per share.
-The initial stockholders have agreed to forfeit up to an aggregate of 937,500 Founder Shares.
-The forfeiture will be adjusted to the extent that the over-allotment option is not exercised in full) by the underwriters so that the Founder Shares will represent 20.0% of the Company's issued and outstanding shares after the Proposed Public Offering.
+On February 9, 2021, the Company effected a share capitalization of 1,437,500 shares of Class B common stock, resulting in an aggregate of 8,625,000 shares of Class B common stock, resulting in an aggregate of 8,625,000 shares of Class B common stock outstanding (see Note 7).
+All shares and associated amounts have been retroactively restated to reflect the share capitalization.
+Up to 1,125,000 Founder Shares are subject to forfeiture to the extent that the over-allotment option is not exercised in full by the underwriters.
+The forfeiture will be adjusted to the extent that the over-allotment option is not exercised in full by the underwriters so that the Founder Shares will represent 20.0% of the Company's issued and outstanding shares after the Proposed Public Offering.